Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Experimental Study

 \subsubsection{Minimum Explanations}

-To assess the runtime performance of Algorithm~\ref{algo:minimum-marco}, we again reuse datasets and models from \shortciteA{Ignatiev22}, and now aim to compute explanations that are minimum with respect to the cost function $g(I; W) = \sum_{i \in I}w_i$.
-Due to lack of domain knowledge in the many different datasets, however, we use the default weighs $W = \{1\}^n$, hence $g(I; W) = |I|$.
+To assess the runtime performance of Algorithm~\ref{algo:minimum-marco}, we again reuse the datasets and models from Ignatiev~et~al.\cite{Ignatiev22}, but now aim to compute explanations that are minimum with respect to the cost function $g(I; W) = \sum_{i \in I}w_i$.
+Due to a lack of domain knowledge in the many different datasets, we use the default weighs $W = \{1\}^n$, hence $g(I; W) = |I|$.
+For seed generation with the m-MARCO algorithm, we use the SAT solver Gluecard3 from PySAT\cite{pySAT}, which is a modification of Glucose3\cite{Glucose3} with added support for native cardinality constraints as published by Liffiton~and~Maglalang\cite{Liffiton12}.

+As baselines for comparison, we implement two alternative algorithms with formal descriptions in Appendix~\ref{sec:minimum-alt}.
+The first algorithm is based on a branch-and-bound approach (BB) realized in some SMT solvers\cite{Dillig12}, while the second one is based on minimum hitting sets (MHS)\cite{Ignatiev15}.
+For the MHS approach, we use the incremental MaxSAT solver RC2\cite{RC2} together with the SAT solver Glucose3\cite{Glucose3}, both provided via pySAT\cite{pySAT}.

-As a baseline for comparison, we implement an alternative algorithm as formalized in Appendix~\ref{sec:minimum-bb}, which is based on a branch and bound approach realized in some SMT solvers~\shortcite<e.g.,>{Dillig12}, and recently used for computing a minimum explanation in the context of neural networks~\shortcite{La21}.
-Both algorithms are invoked by a program capable of analyzing several predictions in parallel, where each analysis is configured to abort after an hour.
-We execute the program on a compute cluster running CentOS~7.8.2003, where each compute node is equipped with an Intel Xeon Gold 6130 processor with 32 CPU cores.
-A burnup chart of the two approaches is presented in Figure~\ref{fig:minimum-burnup}, which illustrates the fraction between the number of computed minimum explanations and the number of predictions subject to explanation after a certain amount of accumulated CPU thread time.
+All three algorithms are invoked by a program that utilize a single CPU core at a time, configured to abort the minimization of a single explanation after one hour.
+The experiments run on a compute cluster operated by Rocky~Linux~9.3, where each compute node is equipped with an Intel Xeon Gold 6130 processor.
+For each of the three approaches, Table~\ref{tbl:minimum} lists the total elapsed runtime (in hours), how much of that time was spent in the oracle (querytime), the total number of queries made to the oracle, and the percentage of solved instances.
+All experiments that led to unsolved instances were terminated by the 60 minute timeout, see Appendix~\ref{sec:detailed-results} for details on which models this occurred with, and on how many instances.

-Clearly, the m-MARCO approach (Algorithm~\ref{algo:minimum-marco}) is significantly faster than the one based on branch and bound (Algorithm~\ref{algo:minimum-bb}), finding a minimum explanation for about 94\% of the problem instances in 297 hours, compared to 49\% in 1994 hours, respectively.
+We see that the BB approach is an order of magnitude slower than the other two, solving about 54\% of the problem instances in 1,822 hours.
+We can also see that the m-MARCO approach is 2.7 times faster than MHS, and manages to solve 99.97\% of the problems in 19 hours compared to 99.79\% in about 51 hours for MHS.
+Furthermore, we see that there is a strong correlation between the elapsed runtime and number of queries made to the oracle (large number of queries yields a large runtime), and that the MHS and m-MARCO approach only spend a small portion of its runtime outside the oracle.
+Consequently, there is limited performance to gain by optimising the underlying SAT or MaxSAT solver.

+To gain further insights on how the m-MARCO approach perform compared to the MHS approach, we compare the elapsed runtime and number of oracle queries the two approaches made for each problem instance, as illustrated by Figure~\ref{fig:minimum-scatter}.